Allen County Public Library Genealogy Center

 Find a Grave

 Find A Grave is a free resource for finding the final resting places of famous folks, friends and family members.
 With millions of names, it's an invaluable tool for genealogist and history buffs.
 Find A Grave memorials are rich with content, including dates, photos and bios.
-You can even leave 'virtual flowers' on the memorials you visit to complete the online cemetery experience.
+Even leave 'virtual flowers' on the memorials you visit to complete the online cemetery experience.
 Find A Grave also contains listings for thousands of celebrity graves, making it the premier online destination for tombstone tourists.

 Fold3 is the web's premier collection of original US military records, including many from the US National Archives.
 Subscription required.